matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 {% include img.html src="/assets/quake-blender/e1m1-1132-sal-all.png" alt="noisy image produced with all lights on e1m1 set as sample_as_light" %}

 Oh dear!
-This single frame took around 20 seconds to render on my reasonably powerful graphics card, and it is still incredibly grainy!
+This single frame took around 20 seconds to render on my GeForce RTX 2060, and it is still incredibly grainy!
 Even applying Blender's bundled denoiser can't recover a clean image.
 Blender can normally handle scenes of this complexity with no issues, so what's going on?

 ## Reducing noise